Billy Budd Symposium : 9 October 2024

 A Melville Census.
 John Marr & Timoleon.
 With a note by Henry Wessells.

-Edition of 52 copies, designed and printed by hand by Jerry Kelly, forthcoming late autumn 2024.
+Edition of 52 copies, designed and printed by hand by Jerry Kelly, forthcoming late autumn 2024 (dated 2025 on the title page)

 This is just what it sounds like : a report on the location of all known copies of Herman Melville’s John Marr (1888) and Timoleon (1891), the two last books of poems (each printed in editions of 25 copies), with a note about Maurice Sendak, Bill Reese, and others.
-Of the copies printed, 26 lettered copies are for presentation.
-Subscription details will be announced when a firm date can be set for publication day.
+Of the copies printed, 26 lettered copies are for presentation (one copy for the author, printed on blue paper, can be glimpsed at left above).
+Subscription details available here.

 commonplace book : early September 2024